-In adolescents, it is important to consider sexually acquired [urethritis] from Gonococcal arthritis or Chlamydia infection.
-Patients may have multiple infections: (Chlamydia, gonococcus and HIV).
+In adolescents, it is important to consider sexually acquired Gonococcal arthritis or Chlamydia infection.
+Patients may have multiple infections: (Chlamydia, Gonococcus and HIV).
 Safeguarding concerns may be warranted.
-Reiter’s disease/syndrome describes the triad of urethritis, conjunctivitis and arthritis.
+Red eyes due to conjunctivitis may also be present: Reiter's disease or syndrome describes the triad of urethritis, conjunctivitis and arthritis.

 Poncet's disease - a reactive polyarthritis after mycobacterial infection (TB).

 Gonococcal Arthritis - may present with fever, rigors, skin lesions (macular rash, pustules, or blisters), tenosynovitis, and polyarthritis.
 The sexual history needs to be explored but the possibility of sexual abuse should be considered.
 The knee is most commonly affected, but any joint may be involved.
 If suspected, Gram stain, and cultures of synovial fluid, blood cultures are done but can be falsely negative.
 Coexistent sexually acquired infections need to be considered.

 Acute Rheumatic Fever - ARF is an auto-immune reaction which follows Group A streptococcus infection with multisystem involvement of heart, joints, brain and skin.
 Arthritis tends to occur early and is often migratory (sometimes called 'migratory' or 'fleeting' as it moves from joint to joint), tends to affect large joints (often legs first).
 Rheumatic heart disease is a serious complication with high morbidity and mortality.
 Treatment of ARF is with prolonged antibiotics and management of organ involvement such as heart failure from carditis or valvular disease.
 Neurological complications include chorea (erratic limb movements from extrapyramidal involvement).